pykaldi/pykaldi/README.md

 ```
 @inproceedings{pykaldi,
-  title = {PyKaldi: A python wrapper for Kaldi},
+  title = {PyKaldi: A Python Wrapper for Kaldi},
-  author = {Doğan Can and Victor R. Martinez and Pavlos Papadopoulos and Shrikanth S. Narayanan},
+  author = {Doğan Can and Victor R. Martinez and Pavlos Papadopoulos and
+            Shrikanth S. Narayanan},
-  booktitle={Acoustics, Speech and Signal Processing (ICASSP), 2018 IEEE International Conference on},
+  booktitle={Acoustics, Speech and Signal Processing (ICASSP),
+             2018 IEEE International Conference on},
   year = {2018},
   organization = {IEEE}
 }